 Expected Results

 Both the CCSDS TDM and/or the UTDF TDM files should produce identical results of Doppler converted to Hertz with resolution to 0.1 milliHertz.
 Meeting this criterion renders the test successful.
-In the event of discrepancies, troubleshooting will be conducted by the test participants.

 TEST CASE #2: PHASE COUNTS

 Part 1: ESA/ESOC will provide a number of files (e.g. from MEX) containing phase count data.
 These are actual files that are used in the MEX orbit determination process.
 The test case is implemented in two steps: